kavia-common/ai-copilot-assistant-4345-4354/fastapi_backend/README.md

 - End-to-end: After starting the frontend at http://localhost:3000, submit a question from the UI.
 The frontend posts to ${REACT_APP_API_BASE}/api/ask and displays the answer or an informative error.

 ## Error mapping
-- 400 Bad Request: empty question or configuration issues (e.g., missing OPENAI_API_KEY) with a clear message and action hint.
+- 400 Bad Request: empty question or configuration issues (e.g., missing GOOGLE_GEMINI_API_KEY) with a clear message and action hint.
-- 502 Bad Gateway: upstream provider/network errors, including httpx HTTPStatusError/HTTPError, with hints to check model, key, quota, or connectivity.
+- 502 Bad Gateway: upstream provider/network errors with hints to check model, key, quota, or connectivity.
 - 500 Internal Server Error: unexpected exceptions.

 ## Logs